 - 1. Follow the procedure in Before working inside your computer. - 2.
 Remove the base cover. - 3.
-Remove the 3-cell battery or the 4-cell battery, whichever applicable.
+Remove the speakers. - 4.
+Remove the 2-cell battery or the3-cell battery, whichever is applicable.

-(i) NOTE: This procedure applies only to computers shipped with a smart card reader installed.
+i) NOTE: This procedure applies only to computers shipped with a smart card reader installed.